-According to a National Pet Owners Survey conducted by the American Pet Products Association 68% of households own a pet, which means a large percentage of home sellers are going to have pets.
-Usually, in real estate when people hear “pet” they automatically think dog or cat, but the reality there are a lot of other pets that sellers have, such as birds, fish, rabbits, ferrets, rodents and reptiles.
+According to a National Pet Owners Survey conducted by the American Pet Products Association 68% of households own a pet.
+Which means a large percentage of home sellers are going to have pets.
+Usually, in real estate when people hear “pet” they automatically think dog or cat.
+However, the reality is there are a lot of other pets that sellers have, such as birds, fish, rabbits, ferrets, rodents and reptiles.
 Regardless of the type of pet a seller has it can negatively impact their home sale.
 If you are a homeowner who plans on selling and has at least one pet, even a snake, then this article is for you.
 Below are 3 key tips to selling a home with pets.

 Clean, Clean, Clean